-Wellsprings is a nonprofit charitable organization which offers transitional housing and supportive services for homeless and abused women.
+Wellsprings is a nonprofit charitable organization that offers transitional housing and supportive services for unaccompanied women who are experiencing homelessness.

 What We Do